Thien-dtu/FoodStore/README.md

 ### Folder Structure:

 ```
-/FindFood:
+/FoodStore:
   /app
   /gradle
 ```

-- `FindFood`: include all the project's source code, divided into each module
+- `FoodStore`: include all the project's source code, divided into each module
 - `app`: source code of Application
 - `gradle`: source code of setting gradle